Just because you like strawberries and salads doesn’t mean you will thrive as a vegetarian.

 Not All Vegetarians Are The Same

 Vegetarian is not an all-encompassing word for grass-grazing fanatics.
 Some can’t stand the site of leather or animal-derived products.
 Others ease into vegetable diets.
-A person may begin by excluding red meat while introducing more vegetables into their diet.
+You might begin by excluding red meat while introducing more vegetables into their diet.
 Some like the idea of Meatless Mondays or Fish Fridays.
-Vegetarianism may be sought due to various food allergies or dietary conditions.
-A person can experience gastrointestinal disturbances after eating hamburgers.
-The problem may not be the beef but the bun if one has celiac disease.
-Here is a list of the popular types of vegetarians/

 Think veggie cheeseburger topped with bacon and side of fried shrimp.